American Sniper (book)

-American Sniper: The Autobiography of the Most Lethal Sniper in U.S. Military History is a work of autobiographical creative nonfiction by United States Navy SEAL Chris Kyle, written with Scott McEwen and Jim DeFelice.
+American Sniper: The Autobiography of the Most Lethal Sniper in U.S. Military History is an autobiography by United States Navy SEAL Chris Kyle, written with Scott McEwen and Jim DeFelice.
 The book was published by William Morrow and Company on January 2, 2012 and appeared on The New York Times Best Seller list for 37 weeks.

 The memoir has sold over 1.2 million copies across all formats (hardcover, paper, and ebook), including 700,000 copies in 2015 alone, making it one of the best-selling books of 2015.
-It landed atop all the major best-seller lists including the aforementioned The New York Times, and Publishers Weekly, USA Today and No. 2 on Amazon.
+It landed atop all the major best-seller lists, including the aforementioned The New York Times, as well as Publishers Weekly and USA Today, and it reached No. 2 on Amazon.
 Its film adaptation directed by Clint Eastwood and starring actor Bradley Cooper as Kyle was released in 2014.

 Plot overview

-American Sniper tells the story of Chris Kyle, a Navy SEAL who completed four tours in Iraq from 1999–2009.
+American Sniper tells the story of Chris Kyle, a Navy SEAL who completed four tours in Iraq from 1999 to 2009.
 The book describes Kyle's upbringing in Odessa, Texas, Navy SEAL training, and combat experiences in Iraq.

-Kyle describes his role in the battle for control of Ramadi, events that led to Iraqi insurgents' nicknaming Kyle the "Devil of Ramadi" and placing a bounty on his head.
+Kyle describes his role in the battle for control of Ramadi, events he claims led to Iraqi insurgents' nicknaming Kyle the "Devil of Ramadi" and placing a bounty on his head.
 He writes that after his first confirmed kill, "the others come easy.
 I don't have to psych myself up, or do something special mentally—I look through the scope, get my target in the cross hairs, and kill my enemy, before he kills one of my people."

 Reaction

 Post-publication retraction

 In July 2014, the sub-chapter "Punching Out Scruff Face" was removed from later editions of the book, after a three-week trial in U.S. Federal Court wherein the jury found that the author, Chris Kyle, had unjustly enriched himself by defaming plaintiff Jesse Ventura.
 In the book, Kyle described blackening the eye of "Scruff Face", whom he later identified in media interviews as Jesse Ventura.
 The jury awarded Ventura $500,000 for defamation and $1,345,477.25 for unjust enrichment.
 In December 2014, attorneys for Ventura filed a separate lawsuit against HarperCollins, the parent company of the publisher, for failing to check the accuracy of the story it used in publicity.
 The suit alleges that the false account used in publicity had "increased sales" and generated "millions of dollars for HarperCollins."
 On June 13, 2016, the United States Court of Appeals for the Eighth Circuit vacated the verdict on the defamation count, remanding the case for a new trial on that count, and reversed the unjust enrichment verdict outright.
-The court cited legal and procedural errors in the trial without deciding whether Kyle’s allegations were true or not.
+The court cited legal and procedural errors in the trial without deciding whether Kyle's allegations were true or not.
 In December 2017, Ventura settled with Kyle's estate and dropped his suit against HarperCollins.